leighs-hammer/shopify-app-boilerplate-nextjs-redux-nosql/readme.md

 using Nexjs + typescrip and designed to be deployed to now.sh, tied in with redux.
 For database access it usese firestore, although you could path this out for any cloud nosql.
+The pattern is a hooks first approach to data provisions, surfaced at the page levels serving as HOCs.
+Redux is used for persisting stat accroas reloads and the usual nested components, it does have its draw backs but at present is the best choice for this handling.

 ## PreSetup